CCMS-UCSD/GNPS_Workflows/feature-based-molecular-networking/README.md

 Sample Intensities

 All sample headers are not including the file format extension ".d" (DDA) or ".tdf" (PASEF).
 The columns "FEATURE_ID", "RT", "PEPMASS", "MaxIntensity" are mandatory.
+Important: In the metadata table, the filename must NOT have the extension suffixe indicated.

 #### Earlier versions of MetaboScape (<5.0)